duilio/pelican-octopress-theme/README.rst

 - `Maurizio Sambati`_: Initial porting of the theme.
 - `Geoffrey Lehée`_: GitHub plugin, some cleaning and some missing standard Pelican features (social plugins and links).
+- `Ekin Ertaç`_: Open links in other window, add tags and categories.

 .. _`Pelican`: http://getpelican.com
 .. _`Octopress`: http://octopress.org